jtolboe/website/collections/_projects/Heart_Soul.md

 detail_sections:
   - image: "/assets/images/gen/projects/melotte.jpg"
     title: "Melotte 15"
-    description: "A closer look at the central star-forming region within the Heart Nebula, containing some 'young' bright stars, some of which are an estimates 50 times our Suns mass."
+    description: "A closer look at the central star-forming region within the Heart Nebula, containing 'young' bright stars, some of which are an estimated 50 times our Suns mass."
     layout: "left"
     width: "50%"
   - image: "/assets/images/gen/projects/fishhead.jpg"